 - Agile Testing

-The test plan is essential steps in software testing life cycle and the steps required in writing a test plan cover:
+The test plan is an essential step in the software testing life cycle, and the steps required in writing a test plan cover the following:

 - Design Test Strategy